How to Dial an International Number with an Android Phone

-To produce the + code in an international phone number, press and hold the 0 key on the Dialer app’s dialpad.
-Then input the country prefix and the phone number.
-Touch the Dial button (the green Phone icon) to complete the call.
+To produce the + code in an international phone number, press and hold down the 0 key on the Phone app’s dialpad.
+Then type the country prefix and the phone number.
+Touch the Dial Phone icon to complete the call.

-You also pay a surcharge for sending text messages abroad.
-You have to contact your cellular provider to see the text message rates.
-Generally, there are two rates, one for sending and another for receiving messages.
+Most cellular providers surcharge when sending a text message abroad.
+Contact your cellular provider to confirm the text message rates.
+Generally, you’ll find two rates, one for sending and another for receiving text messages.

 If texting charges vex you, remember that e-mail has no associated per-message charge.
-There are also alternative ways to chat, such as Google Talk and Skype.
+You also have alternative ways to chat, such as Google Hangouts and Skype.

-Dialing internationally also involves surcharges, unless your cell phone plan already provides for international dialing.
+Dialing internationally also involves surcharges, unless your cell phone plan provides for international dialing.